rb2/opencart-seopro/README.md

 You can use Total Commander (Windows), WinMerge (Windows), Meld (Linux) to compare files and folders.
 The `upload` folder contains new module files, and `dev-modified` folder - all modified core files.
-See manual installation instructions in `install-manual.en.txt` file.
+See manual installation instructions in `HOWTO-install-manual.en.txt` file.

 If you prefer automated install, we also provide OCMOD version (ocmod.zip).
-See installation instructions in `install-ocmod.en.txt` file.
+See installation instructions in `HOWTO-install-ocmod.en.txt` file.